odds-get-evened/taber/business_plan.md

+# taber

+by Christopher Walsh 2024

-# Business plan and proposal outline for a self-sustaining data center project:
+## Business plan and proposal outline for a self-sustaining data center project:

 ### 1. **Executive Summary**
    - **Objective**: Establish a self-sustaining data center using renewable energy sources and advanced heating/cooling systems.